YoojongChoi/Skin-Cancer-Classification/README.md

 ### 📌 Objective
 - This project aims to accurately classify skin cancer images into one of seven types using an AI model.
 This classification system is designed to enhance the reliability of doctors' diagnoses and improve the efficiency of skin cancer treatment.
+- We conducted a study on skin cancer classification and performance analysis **using data augmentation, CNN, ResNet, and transfer learning with MobileNet, along with hyperparameter optimization.**

 ### 📌 Team Member
 - 이승헌, 이주원, 최승우, 최유종